kirstinbuchanan/yuru-chara/README.md

 5. Run `npm install` to install server dependencies
 6. Make sure MongoDB is running
-7. Run `npm run dev:seed` to populate your database
+7. Run `npm run seed` to populate your database
 8. Run `node index.js` or `nodemon index.js` to start the back-end
 9. Start learning about Japanese mascots!